Code-Collective/iDO/CONTRIBUTING.md

 ## Github

 We use [Github][gh] for our source control management, project management and use a feature driven approach to development.
-If you'd like to contribute you can fork the repo, create your feature branch a submit PR for review.
+If you'd like to contribute you can fork the repo, create your feature branch and submit PR for review.
 Alternatively if you are invited by a current member you can clone the repo and submit a feature branch directly for review.

 If you would like to suggest a feature idea or an implementation of any CI/CD, testing or deployment configuration please add it as an [issue][gi] as this is what we use to manage what to work on next.
 All members can vote on issues to be implemented.